Elsecar Heritage Action Zone

 The HAZ carried out research on 15 important archaeological sites in the village, resulting in some important new discoveries.
 Two major community archaeological digs were carried out in collaboration with the Wentworth and Elsecar Great Place project, at the Milton Ironworks and the Elsecar Newcomen Engine, as well as numerous other community events and activities.
 Over 2000 local people, and 1000 young people from schools and colleges across Barnsley and Rotherham, got involved, as well as over 200 enthusiastic volunteers who helped with archaeology, litter blitzes, conservation works and more.

-The HAZ has also help to create a Local List for Elsecar (the first of its kind in Barnsley) and produced new guidance to help local residents to look after their historic houses
+The HAZ has also helped to create a Local List for Elsecar (the first of its kind in Barnsley) and produce new guidance to help local residents to look after their historic houses.